 Unfortunately, no. Outside food and beverage is not permitted through Park gates.

 Although this is the Halloween season, we do not permit costumes or make up through our gates or in the Park.
 Don’t worry… we have plenty of monsters & zombies, but please leave the haunting to us.

 Our haunted attractions are designed to accommodate conventional wheelchairs and Electric Service Vehicles – although certain elements/effects will require the use of an alternate pathway.

-There is no additional charge for UNLIMITED visits to any of our haunted houses (The Canobie Lake Hotel, Carnivus, the Village, Black Hollow Cove and The Culling, as well as our family Petting Zoo).
-We do have scary thrills that may have an additional fee such as the “Last Ride”, or a hack at the “Autopsy Table”.
+There is no additional charge for UNLIMITED visits to any of our haunted houses (The Canobie Lake Hotel, Carnivus, the Village, Facility 235 and The Culling, as well as our family Petting Zoo).
+We do have scary thrills that may have an additional fee such as the “Last Ride.”.

 The short answer is, yes of course they are – that is the idea, after all.
 We suggest parental guidance for children 13 and under.